Discovering the Wonders of Tulum: Mayan Ruins & Jaguar Park

 In the corners, it is possible to see large stuccoed masks that possibly represented the Mayan god creator, Itzamná.

-About Tulum Ruins
+Tulum Ruins Stuctures

 Religion had a special function in the society of Tulum, as evidenced by the numerous temples, shrines, and altars, with representations of deities and allusions to wind, rain, fertility, and life.
 The site was a special center for the veneration of the “Descending God”, represented in several buildings.